 If you’ve noticed that your eyes don’t quite reflect the way you feel on the inside, or if you just don’t need them always to be giving you away, blepharoplasty may be just the thing you’ve been looking for.
 Browse through our patients’ blepharoplasty before-and-after photos to see how dramatically the surgery changes their appearance.

-Contact us online or call us at (212) 380-3634 to schedule your consultation today at Dr. Konstantin’s New York practice and find out why it’s never too late, and sometimes never too early, to benefit from the effects of facial rejuvenation.
+Contact us online or call us at (212) 380-3634 to schedule your eyelid surgery consultation with facial plastic surgeon Dr. Konstantin at his Manhattan, NYC practice and find out why it’s never too late, and sometimes never too early, to benefit from the effects of facial rejuvenation.